Ed-XCF/redis-cooker/README.md

 By default, all data will use the built-in json serializer.

 ## Attention!
-* If the key has existed in Redis, new object will connect to existed key instead of rewrite it
+* If the key has existed in Redis, new object will connect to the existed key and ignore the "init" value.
 * For complex operations, redis-cooker uses lua instead of python.

 ## Datastructures